Condensation Survey: A Practical Guide for Inspectors

 In non-invasive or non-penetrating mode, detecting condensation presence happens in a different way.

-Protimeter pinless meters are used to assess the average moisture within its depth of measurement.
-Note some other meters will give you the higest reading found first which is not good for condensation detection if the wall is only wet on the surface (condensation) or completely wet though water ingress.
-Though they'll never give you an exact moisture content reading as a pin-type meter would, they confirm moisture presence.
+Protimeter pinless meters are used to assess the average moisture within their depth of measurement.
+Note that some other meters will give you the highest reading found first, which is not helpful for condensation detection if the wall is only wet on the surface or completely wet from water ingress.
+Though they do not provide an exact moisture content reading like a pin-type meter, they confirm whether moisture is present.

 When condensation is present, Protimeter pinless mode readings are impacted nominally, seeing only a slight increase in the average dampness within its depth of measurement.